WLAN-Pi/wlanpi-profiler/README.md

 2. Profile the client:

-    - once profiler is started, the configured SSID will broadcast (default: "WLAN Pi")
+    - once the profiler is started, the configured SSID will broadcast (default: "WLAN Pi")

     - connect a client and enter any random 8 characters for the PSK